TacticalTome/TacticalTome/CONTRIBUTING.md

 **Make sure to sanitize ALL inputs from the user using the Database model's function:** `protect`.

 Models are objects that are easily able to be used in other controllers.
 For an example `User` and `Database` are models.
-All database queries should be handled by models, unless it is a `while (fetch_assoc())` method or any other method (accessing multiple rows or any other special case). **All models should sanitize (`database->protect`) all incoming input**.
+All database queries should be handled by models, unless it is a `while (fetch_assoc())` method or any other method (accessing multiple rows or any other special case).
+Models are automatically loaded when they are called from the `autloader.php` file. **All models should sanitize (`database->protect`) all incoming input**.
 Models are initialized the a similar way to controllers (with a different namespace):
 ```PHP
 namespace model;